psteichen/clusil-website/_events/annual-conference-and-general-assembly-year-2018-1.md

 published: false

 ---
-This year’s Annual Conference and Ordinary General Assembly (fiscal year 2019) will be held on Tuesday, 3 March, 2020 at the Alvisse Parc Hotel, 120 route d’Echternach, L-1453 Luxembourg-Dommeldange, starting at 5:30 PM.
+This year’s Ordinary General Assembly (fiscal year 2019) will be held on Tuesday, March 3, 2020 at the Alvisse Parc Hotel, 120 route d’Echternach, L-1453 Luxembourg-Dommeldange, starting at 5:30 PM.

 ##### Program: